JoyadityaNath/Configuring-a-Static-Website-using-Amazon-Route-53/Amazon-S3.md

 6. Choose **Save changes**.<br>
 ![image](https://github.com/user-attachments/assets/ef9d1b4e-d01e-4e62-a3d2-0e0201beb8e2)<br><br>
 Attaching a bucket policy to the domain bucket will allow public read access.
 You replace the *Bucket-Name* in the example bucket policy with the name of your domain bucket.
 After you edit S3 Block Public Access settings, you can add a bucket policy to grant public read access to your bucket.
-When you grant public read access, anyone on the internet can access your bucket.
+When you grant public read access, anyone on the internet can access your bucket.<br>
+## 7. Test your Domain Endpoint